Mazid2003/Mazid2003/README.md

 🔹 2.
 Real-time Logo Detection using YOLOv8
 📸 Developed a real-time object detection system to identify company logos in images and videos.

-🔧 Tech Stack: YOLOv8, OpenCV, Deep Learning
+🔧 Tech Stack: YOLOv8, OpenCV, Deep Learning, Python

 🔹 3.Crop Disease Detection and Precaution Management System ⚕️ Integrated a machine learning model with Django to predict diseases from medical symptoms and provide precautions.